Skip to main content

 Cluster Mode

-1. Emulated cluster: a single Dragonfly node, usually helpful when migrating from Redis Cluster
+• Emulated Single-Shard Cluster: a single Dragonfly node, usually helpful when migrating to Dragonfly from Redis Cluster.

-2. Multi node cluster: joins multiple Dragonfly servers to a single data store
+• Multi-Shard Cluster: joins multiple Dragonfly servers to a single distributed in-memory data store.

-A single Dragonfly instance can achieve the same capacity as a multi node Redis Cluster.
+A single Dragonfly instance can usually achieve the same capacity (memory size and QPS) as a multi-node Redis Cluster.
 In order to help with migrating an application from a Redis Cluster to Dragonfly, Dragonfly can emulate a Redis Cluster.

 # See which cluster commands are supported

-Now you can connect to your Dragonfly instance with a Redis Cluster client, here's a Python example:
+Now you can connect to your Dragonfly instance with a Redis client that supports the Redis Cluster protocol, here's how it would look like in Python using redis-py:

 >>> import redis